Location: Astillero, Nicaragua

 Bordering Astillero is the protected and highly significant Chacocente Wildlife Refuge, one the largest fragments of tropical dry forest left on our planet.
 This area is under several pressures from the communities that live in and around it including the poaching and killing of sea turtles, illegal harvesting of wood and iguana eggs, and uncontrolled cattle.

-The Centre of Agroecology is a resource for community members to co-create knowledge and practice as we work together to build soil and create a diverse multi-storied food forest system within the heart of El Astillero.
+The Agroecology Center is a resource for community members to co-create knowledge and practice as we work together to build soil and create a diverse multi-storied food forest system within the heart of El Astillero.
 It is home to a diverse and growing collection of organic and native seeds and allotments for the Brigada Ecologica and other community gardens.
 It is from this space that new community projects emerge, workshops are held to facilitate the transfer of knowledge to locals and begin to observe the ecological regeneration of El Astillero.

 Women’s Apprenticeship Program